 It’s not enough to just be a good student and successful athlete.
 You must do more by getting involved outside of the classroom and off the field.
 Volunteering your time and making a positive contribution to your community is both crucial in your college application process and in your growth as a person.
 It’s not hard to be selfless and kind.
 There are so many local organizations seeking volunteers, namely student-athletes, to assist their cause.

 Special Needs and Anti-Bullying are two groups woven into the fabric of high school culture & society.
 Start by asking adminstrators at your school or simply do a web search to find names and opportunities.
-Special Needs examples in the New York area include the Unified Program (an affiliate of Special Olympics) and the Miracle League of Westchester.
+Special Needs examples are the Unified Program (an affiliate of Special Olympics) and the Miracle League, both of which have chapters in many states throughout the country.

 Mallory’s Army – an anti-bullying organization based out of New Jersey – offers inspiring ways for students to make a real difference through kindness in everyday life.
 These organizations, and many more like them, are available in every state in the country.